- Why Do I Need To Equalize?

 Yep!
 Because their air supply is limited compares to scuba divers, they are some of the most effective and quick equalizers out there.

-You’re now an expert on why we need to equalize our ears when scuba diving and exactly how to do it safely.
+Now you’re an expert on how to equalize ear pressure when scuba diving and how to do so safely.

 Equipped with all this knowledge you’ll be able to beat the squeeze and equalize like a pro!

-Go try out some of our tips on your next dive and let us know how you get on in the comments!
+Try out some of our tips on your next dive and let us know how you get on in the comments!